 There are several new technologies designed to reduce propeller strikes.
 The effectiveness of the devices varies, depending on the boat and the operating environment.
-For more information, read the article "Propeller Injury Intervention" on the U.S. Coast Guard's Boating Safety website: www.uscgboating.org.
+For more information, visit the "Propeller Injury Awareness" page on the U.S. Coast Guard's Boating Safety website: www.uscgboating.org/safety/propeller.aspx.